CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

 #### Parents, Children, Siblings, Inheritance

 When we talk about an HTML document, we often describe it as a family tree.
 When an element stands between the opening tag and the closing tag of another element, it is _wrapped_ inside another element.
 Elements that are wrapped inside another element are also called _children_.
+The tree of elements in a document is also called the _[DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)_, and the elements in the tree are called _DOM nodes_.

 Consider the following document: